-Management plans to fund the future operations of the Company with existing cash of \$24,430, grants and investor funding.
+Management plans to fund the future operations of the Company with existing cash of \$98,550, grants and investor funding.
 Under the terms of the Golden State debentures, Golden State may advance an additional \$378,787.
 However, the additional funding would only be available if the Company filed a registration statement.
-The Company does not presently intend to file such registration statement.
+However, the Company does not plan to file such registration statement.
 In addition, pursuant to the 4.75% Convertible Debenture due in 2011, beginning in November 2007, Golden State is obligated to submit conversion notices in an amount such that Golden State receives 1% of the outstanding shares of the Company every calendar quarter for a period of one year.
 In connection with each conversion, Golden State is expected to exercise warrants equal to 10 times the amount of principal converted.
 The warrants are exercisable at \$10.90 per share.
 The number of warrants exercisable is subject to certain beneficial ownership limitations contained in the 4.75% Debenture and the warrants ("the Beneficial Ownership Limitations").
 The Beneficial Ownership Limitations prevent Golden State from converting on the 4.75% Debenture or exercising warrants if such conversion or exercise would cause Golden State's holdings to exceed 9.99% of the Company's issued and outstanding common stock.
-Subject to the Beneficial Ownership Limitations, Golden State is required to convert \$3,000 of the 4.75% Convertible Debenture and exercise 30,000 warrants per month.
-Based upon our current stock price, our issued and outstanding shares as of March 31, 2009, and ignoring the impact of the Beneficial Ownership Limitations, we may receive up to \$981,000 in funding from Golden State as a result of such warrant exercises.
+Subject to the Beneficial Ownership Limitations, Golden State is required to convert \$3,000 of the 4.75% Convertible Debenture and exercises 30,000 warrants per month.
+During the six months ended June 30, 2009, we received an aggregate of \$90,000 from Golden State from such warrant exercises.
+Based upon our current stock price, and ignoring the impact of the Beneficial Ownership Limitations, we may receive up to \$693,650 in funding from Golden State though the remaining 6 months of 2009 as a result of warrant exercises.

 On November 19, 2008, we received a research grant from OCAST titled the 800 Million Voxels Volumetric Display.
 The two-year matching grant totals \$299,932.
 The award is for a maximum of \$149,940 for the calendar year 2009 and the remainder for calendar year 2010.
-Funding of the grant is contingent upon the Company providing matching funds for the first year's research and submission of all required documentation to OCAST.
+Funding of the 2009 amount is contingent upon the Company providing matching funds for the first year's research and submission of all required documentation to OCAST.
 Funding beyond 2009 is contingent upon satisfactory performance evaluation and the availability of funds.
+The OCAST matching grant titled 800 Million Voxels Volumetric funded \$18,975 during the six months ended June 30, 2009 under the terms of the grant.